 Foods rich in vitamin C.

 Vitamin C-rich foods like red bell peppers, broccoli and dark leafy vegetables can help you avoid gallstones.
 Vitamin C also has the additional benefit of immune and antioxidant protection.

 Foods rich in alpha-lipoic acid.

 Alpha-lipoic acid is a fatty acid and a naturally occurring antioxidant found in many foods such as potatoes, spinach, broccoli and organ meats.
 Its antioxidant properties can help in preventing the development of gallstones.

 Natural Remedy Herbs.

-Herbs have long been used as a natural way to strengthen and tone the body’s organ systems.
+Herbs are a natural way in which you can strengthen and tone the body’s organ systems.
 To make tea out of the following herbs, steep 1 teaspoon herb per cup of hot water.
 Steep for 5– 10 minutes if using leaf or flowers and 10– 20 minutes if using roots.
 Drink 2– 4 cups every day.

 - Milk thistle– long been regarded for its liver and gallbladder detoxifying capabilities.

 - Globe artichoke– supports gallbladder and liver function and increases the production of bile.
 Gallbladder attack may occur if there is bile duct obstruction.
 Consult your physician before taking this.